 Or vice-versa …

-(Convert HTML entities to special characters button)
+(Convert HTML entities to special characters)

-Insert emoticons into your page content …
+Insert emoticons into your posts and pages …

 Add WP Emojis to your content …

-(Insert A WP Emoji)
+(Insert A WP Emoji functionality)

-(WP Emoji One)
+(WP Emoji One plugin)

 (Insert links to recent posts functionality)

-(Keep Emoticons As Text)
+(Keep Emoticons As Text – WordPress plugin)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

-After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
+After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
 This plugin does the same thing as deselecting the “convert to smilies” option that used to be available in those settings.

-Special Characters – Useful Information:
+Special Characters – Additional Information: